The Best Life Insurance Companies For 2020

-For example, using QuickQuote, I received an insurance quote for a 30-year, $250,000 term policy for a 25-year old woman in good health in California: $18.77 per month with Lincoln.
+For example, using QuickQuote, I received an online quote for insurance for a 30-year, $250,000 term policy as a 25-year old woman in good health in California: $18.77 per month with Lincoln.

 Foresters Financial cost $19.69 per month, and Mutual of Omaha cost $20.86.

-A buck or two may not seem like a notable difference.
+A buck or two may not seem like a notable difference depending on your income.
 However, if you pay an extra dollar per month for 30 years, you just spent an extra $360!